-Provided, however, that:
+Provided, that:

-- (i) An owner or operator of an affected facility of the type described in Chapter 3, Section 2(h)(i) hereof which has a heat input of not less than 2500 x 106 Btu per hour, may request the Administrator of the Division of Air Quality to determine opacity of emissions from such affected facility during initial performance tests required by Chapter 3, Section 2(i) or during other performance tests thereafter. - (ii) Upon receipt from such owner or operator of the written report of the results of the performance tests required by Chapter 6, Section 2(i) or later performance tests, the Administrator will make a finding concerning compliance with opacity and other applicable standards.
-If the Administrator finds that such affected facility is in compliance with all applicable standards for which performance tests are conducted but fails to meet any applicable opacity standard, he shall notify the owner or operator and advise him that he may petition the Administrator within 10 days of receipt of notification to make appropriate adjustment to the opacity standard for such affected facility. - (iii) The Administrator will grant such a petition upon a satisfactory demonstration by the owner or operator that such affected facility and associated air pollution control equipment was operated and maintained in a manner to minimize the opacity of emissions during the performance tests; that the performance tests were performed under the conditions prescribed by the Administrator; and that such affected facility and associated air pollution control equipment were incapable of being adjusted or operated to meet the applicable opacity standard at or near the facility's designed capacity.
+- (i) An owner or operator of an affected facility of the type described in Chapter 3, Section 2(h)(i) that has a heat input of not less than 2500 x 10 Btu per hour, may request the Wyoming Department of Environmental Quality, Air Quality Division Administrator (Administrator) to determine opacity of emissions from such affected facility during initial performance tests required by Chapter 3, Section 2(i) or during other performance tests thereafter. - (ii) Upon receipt from such owner or operator of the written report of the results of the performance tests required by WAQSR Chapter 6, Section 2(i) or later performance tests, the Administrator will make a finding concerning compliance with opacity and other applicable standards.
+If the Administrator finds that the affected facility is in compliance with all applicable standards for which performance tests are conducted but fails to meet an applicable opacity standard, he shall notify the owner or operator and advise him that he may petition the Administrator within ten days of receipt of notification to make appropriate adjustment to the opacity standard for such affected facility. - (iii) The Administrator will grant a petition upon a satisfactory demonstration by the owner or operator that the affected facility and associated air pollution control equipment was operated and maintained in a manner to minimize the opacity of emissions during the performance tests; that the performance tests were performed under the conditions prescribed by the Administrator; and that the affected facility and associated air pollution control equipment were incapable of being adjusted or operated to meet the applicable opacity standard at or near the facility's designed capacity.